tushev/aojdk-updatewatcher/README.md

 ## Philosophy
 * This app is silent during backround checks.
 If there is a problem connecting to the internet or AdoptOpenJDK API does not respond, it will be silent.
 There's nothing more annoyuing than suddenly rising error messages from nowhere.
 * However, it will not be silent in UI.
-* There are some Easter Eggs in UI.
 * I'm not going to actively develop this app, it's mostly 'fire-and-forget' thing.
 However, some functionality may be added in future, there's a built-in update mechanism.

 ## Disclaimer